waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sighting 1: Burned Tower (Complete)
 - Sighting 2: Cianwood (Complete)
 - Sighting 3: Route 42 island grove.
 [Start Turn 21694]
 - Sighting 3 HOW: Enter Route 42 from Ecruteak.
 Surf east to the island floor at (22, 12).
 Land and move to (24, 12).
 Use CUT on tree at (24, 13).
-Approach Suicune in the grove (approx 26, 14) to trigger flee.
+Step on the central island tiles (approx 26, 14) to trigger flee.
+[Confirmed by Suicune Tracker - Turn 21931]
+- Sighting 3 Update: My previous assumption that harvest = trigger was WRONG.
+Must return to Route 42 island and step on the trigger tile.
+[Turn 21931]
 - Sighting 4: Route 36.
 Triggered at the Sudowoodo junction after Route 42.
-- Sighting 5: Fuchsia City (Kanto).
-- Final Battle: Tin Tower 1F (Requires Clear Bell).
-- Primary Goal HOW: Complete all 5 sightings.
-Enter Tin Tower 1F.
-Use Xenon (Gastly) for Hypnosis and Mean Look.
-Use Ultra/Great Balls.
-- Note: Pokedex "Area" is for Raikou/Entei.
-Suicune is scripted.
+[Note: Tracker says this sighting doesn't exist in Crystal, sequence is Burned Tower -> Cianwood -> Route 42 -> Tin Tower.
+Must verify.]
+- Strategy: Return to Route 42 via Fly to Ecruteak City.
+[Turn 21931]

 # Week Siblings Strategy
 - Arthur (Thursday): Route 36.
 Provides Hard Stone.
 [COMPLETED - Turn 21872]